 Rural Trekking of Nepal

-The Asian Hiking Team have one group of worker and making trekking is pleasure, enjoy, will manage all the equipment, documents, staffs in Nepal here are so many remote places, but some are better for trekker who are looking those cultures and the mountain view.
+The Asian Hiking Team has one group of workers and making trekking is pleasure, enjoy, will manage all the equipment, documents, staff in Nepal there are so many remote places, but some are better for trekkers who are looking at those cultures and the mountain view.